Salym7/Sparrow-blog/readme.txt

-Sparrow-blog write with php and SQL
+Simple blog without admin panel and authorization  write with html, css, php and SQL